Multimodal Financial Foundation Models (MFFMs): Progress, Prospects, and Challenges: Multimodal Financial Applications: Agentic FinAI Ecosystem

 \subsection{FinAgents Powered by FinGPT}

+Our SecureFinAI Lab at Columbia has developed several prototypes of FinAgents, powered by FinGPT \cite{Liu2023FinGPT, Liu2024FinGPTHPC, Yang2023FinGPT,zhang2023instruct, Felix2024FinGPTAgent}: search agent \cite{Felix2024FinGPTAgent}, tutor agent \cite{Jaisal2024QFinBen}, XBRL agent \cite{Han2024XBRLAgent}, and FinRL trading agents \cite{liu2018practical, liu2020finrl, liu2021finrl, liu2022finrl}.
+The search agent can retrieve real-time financial data from the Internet and generate personalized advice.
+The tutor agent democratizes financial knowledge and interprets complex regulations.
+The XBRL agent \cite{Han2024XBRLAgent} analyzes SEC filings (following the eXtensible Business Reporting Language (XBRL)) by calling an external retriever and a calculator.
+The FinRL trading agent \cite{liu2018practical, liu2020finrl, liu2021finrl, liu2022finrl} provides an end-to-end framework that integrates commonly used Deep Reinforcement Learning (DRL) algorithms (such as DQN, DDPG, PPO, SAC, A2C, and TD).
+It enables company clients to develop their trading strategies.

-We envision that AI agents will enable learning systems to take action by observing the complex environment through iterative self-improvement~\cite{durante2024agent}.
+AI agents will enable learning systems to take action by observing the complex environment through iterative improvement~\cite{durante2024agent}.
 This capability could assist in addressing more complex real-world financial tasks.
 OpenAI\footnote{https://cdn.openai.com/business-guides-and-resources/a-practical-guide-to-building-agents.pdf} and Google~\cite{wiesinger2024agents} recently released detailed guides for agent development, which provide a good starting point for developing FinAgents.

-Our SecureFinAI Lab at Columbia has developed several prototypes of FinAgents, powered by FinGPT \cite{Liu2023FinGPT, Liu2024FinGPTHPC, Yang2023FinGPT,zhang2023instruct, Felix2024FinGPTAgent}: search agent \cite{Felix2024FinGPTAgent}, tutor agent \cite{Jaisal2024QFinBen}, XBRL agent \cite{Han2024XBRLAgent}, and FinRL trading agents \cite{liu2018practical, liu2020finrl, liu2021finrl, liu2022finrl}.
-The search agent can retrieve real-time financial data from the Internet and generate personalized output.
-The tutor agent teaches professional financial knowledge and complex regulations.
-The XBRL agent \cite{Han2024XBRLAgent} can analyze SEC filings (in XBRL format) by calling an external retrieval tool and a calculator tool.
-The FinRL trading agent \cite{liu2018practical, liu2020finrl, liu2021finrl, liu2022finrl} integrates commonly used Deep Reinforcement Learning (DRL) algorithms such as DQN, DDPG, PPO, SAC, A2C, and TD, and facilitates company clients to develop their internal trading strategies.

-These agent prototypes follow a standardized development cycle.
+Fig. \ref{fig:mcp} provides a generic framework of FinAgents, powered by FinGPT and agent protocols.
 It enables the development of multiple FinAgents tailored to various financial scenarios.
 We categorize the nine financial agents into two groups: tool agents and financial service agents.